Ground Source Heat Pump: Green Energy Made Affordable

 It is important to note that special planning permissions are required in Wales and Northern Ireland, and in England and Scotland permissions depend on your location and the size of your property.

+With incentives available from the UK government, saving money on heat pumps has never been easier.
 Currently, the Renewable Heating Incentive pays 19.33 p/kWh of energy generated by ground source heat pumps.
 This is one of the highest tariffs you can get and after solar thermal panels at 19.74 p/kWh.

 Payments are made on a quarterly basis over seven years.
-The amount of funds you receive will depend on a number of factors - including the technology you install, the latest tariffs available for each heating solution and - in some cases - metering.
+The amount of funds you receive will depend on a number of factors - including the technology you install, the latest tariffs available for each heating solution and, in some cases, metering.

 If you are interested in buying the best ground source heat pump, we are here to help you.
 Simply fill in the contact form with your details and preferences and we will get back to you with customised, free, and no-obligation quotes!